AP-CSA-JAVA/CSA_JAVA-Course/README.md

 If you have had a quiz or test on the unit, add it to your binder, too, but be sure to write out the correct answer for any item you missed.
 Link those corrections to your notes, too.
 Use this opportunity to write “notes on your notes.”
 Review your summary to see if it still is valid in light of your notes on the reading and any handouts you may have added to your notes package.
 You don’t need to become a pack rat with your notes.
 It is fairly safe to toss them after the end of a course except in the following cases:

 1. If the course you took is a prerequisite for another course, or when the course is part of a standard progression of courses that build upon each other (this is very common in math and science courses), you should keep them as a reference and review for the follow-up course.
 2. If the course may pertain to your future major, keep your notes.
 You may not realize it now that they may have future value when you study similar topics or even the same topics in more depth.
 3. If you are very interested in the course subject and would like to get into the material through a more advanced course, independent study, or even research, keep your notes as a prep tool for further work.

-Key Takeaways
+**Key Takeaways:**
-•	Good note-taking is a key strategy for academic success.
+- Good note-taking is a key strategy for academic success.
-•	Choose among effective note-taking styles for what works best for you and modify it to meet the needs of a specific class or instructor.
+- Choose among effective note-taking styles for what works best for you and modify it to meet the needs of a specific class or instructor.
-•	List notes are generally less effective and not prioritized.
+- List notes are generally less effective and not prioritized.
-•	Outlines work well for taking notes on a laptop when the instructor is well organized.
+- Outlines work well for taking notes on a laptop when the instructor is well organized.
-•	Concept map notes are good for showing the relationships among ideas.
+- Concept map notes are good for showing the relationships among ideas.
-•	The Cornell method is effective for calling out key concepts and organizing notes for review.
+- The Cornell method is effective for calling out key concepts and organizing notes for review.
-•	Instructor handouts and PowerPoint presentations help with—but do not replace the need for—personal note-taking.
+- Instructor handouts and PowerPoint presentations help with—but do not replace the need for—personal note-taking.
-•	If you miss a class, explore your options for replacing your missing notes.
+- If you miss a class, explore your options for replacing your missing notes.
-•	Keep your notes organized in a way that makes it easy to study for tests and other uses in the future.
+- Keep your notes organized in a way that makes it easy to study for tests and other uses in the future.

 Exercise: Note-taking
 1. Name two advantages of the Cornell system over the list method of note-taking.